 Now think about the cost of things currently supported by advertising.
 The price of a magazine subscription would soar.
 All that free TV programming would vanish or turn into pay-per-view.
 All the products and services subsidized by advertising would cost you more.
 But then remember all those products and services that used to spend millions on advertising would now cost less.
 It’s a trade-off.
 What you pay for soap currently has advertising expenses built-in to pay for your superficially free TV and radio, including the shows you don’t watch.

 It’s been demonstrated that pay-per-view would actually cost you less.
 Why?
 Because you’d be paying only for what you watch.
 Via the advertising model you pay for everything, what you watch and what you don’t watch.
 Costlier for you, because it’s costlier for the advertiser.
-They have to pay for what you watch and what everyone else watches—highly inefficient on both ends.
+They advertise to pay for what you watch and what everyone else watches—highly inefficient on both ends.

 Dig in deeper to advertising.
 Who does it benefit?
 Advertisers, particularly those with the deepest pockets that can afford to forge their message over airwaves, and print, and internet, are the only beneficiaries.
 The ones who can repeatedly blast messages to gain traction through the mere-exposure effect get the biggest returns.
 The consumer, on the other hand, gets nothing from advertising.
 Think about it.
 There is zero to gain.
 Upon further examination, you’ll find not only is there no personal benefit, there are incalculable costs.
 You are subjected to limited products and limits views of those products.
 Views that are intent on swaying you, often to buy something that is not in your own best interest, and just as likely harmful.
 Remember cigarette advertising?